Charles1A/Charles1A.github.io/sales-data-analysis.md

 __Case:__

-An e-marketing entrepreneur was using a commercial SaaS product to track customer ordering activity and marketing campaign performance.
+An e-marketing/e-commerce entrepreneur was using a commercial SaaS product to track customer ordering activity and marketing campaign performance.
-That software provided basic descriptive analysis of the data, but the e-marketer wanted a customized analysis to unlock additional insights.
+That software provided basic descriptive analysis of the data, but the client wanted a customized analysis to unlock additional insights.

 __Approach:__